gfpuch/beatless/README.md

 # issues

-beatless was designed in 2009, and so was built for JDK 6, which included incompatible libraries with JDK 10 (specifically, the sun.audio library).
+beatless was designed in 2009, and so was built for JDK 6, which included libraries that are incompatible with JDK 10 (specifically, the sun.audio library).
 The project has been migrated to JDK 10 with no audio at the moment.
 Since this is a legacy project, there isn't much incentive to change it.

 # how to play